 If some of the students have been adversely affected by the disruption, you should ask the awarding organisation about applying for special consideration.

 Decisions about special consideration, when it is or is not appropriate, is for each awarding organisation to make.
-Their decisions might be different for different qualifications and for different subjects.
+Their decisions might be different for different qualifications and for different subjects, depending on their specific policies.